zeph-yr/Chirality/README.md

 Or, ever played true acc in the sky?

-**A mod that generates mirrored (horizontally, vertically, or inverse) maps for for any non-360/90 map.
+**A mod that generates inverted (horizontally, vertically, or mirror-inverse) maps for for any non-360/90 map.
 Available for Standard, One Saber, No Arrows and Lawless modes in Solo with ScoreSaber submission, Party Mode, OST and select DLCs.
 Each map can potentially generate 12 new difficulties!**

 <p>